iamnick02/Zebra-Hack/README.md

 ## 🌟 How It Works
 ## 🖥️ Key Pages
-Home: Introduction and overview of the platform.
+- Home: Introduction and overview of the platform.
-Library: Browse and filter resources.
+- Library: Browse and filter resources.
-Login: Simulated authentication and interest selection.
+- Login: A simulated authentication system designed only for the front-end; it is purely visual and not functional.
-Dashboard: View personalized recommendations and activity summary.
+- Dashboard: Intended to display personalized recommendations and an activity summary, but we didn't have time to implement it.
-Quizzes: Interactive quizzes to evaluate knowledge levels.
+- Quizzes: Interactive quizzes to evaluate knowledge levels.

 ## 📱 Responsive Design
 The project is fully optimized for mobile, tablet, and desktop devices.